Librarian of Congress: Appointment, term length, and salary

 From its creation until 2015, the post of the librarian was not subject to term limits and allowed incumbents to maintain a lifetime appointment once confirmed.
 Most librarians of Congress have served until death or retirement.
 There were only 13 librarians of Congress in the more than two centuries from 1802 to 2015, and the library "enjoyed a continuity of atmosphere and of policy that is rare in national institutions".
 In 2015, Congress passed and President Barack Obama signed into law the "Librarian of Congress Succession Modernization Act of 2015", which put a 10-year term limit on the position with an option for reappointment.
 The legislation was seen as a critique of Librarian James H. Billington's unwillingness to hire a permanent chief information officer to effectively manage and update the library's information technology.

-According to Section 136-1 of Title 2 of the U.S.C., the Librarian of Congress shall be appointed to office by a nomination from the president and the advice and consent of the Senate.
+According to Section 136-1 of Title 2 of the U.S.C., the librarian of Congress shall be appointed to office by a nomination from the president and the advice and consent of the Senate.
 The librarian may then serve for a term of 10 years and be reappointed to the post with the same procedure.
-The Librarian of Congress shall be compensated for his/her services with the equivalent of the rate of pay set by Level II of the Executive Schedule.
+The librarian of Congress shall be compensated for his/her services with the equivalent of the rate of pay set by Level II of the Executive Schedule.

-Authority and duties
+Qualifications

 There are no laws or regulations delineating qualifications for the office holder.
-The position of Librarian of Congress has been held by candidates of different backgrounds, interests, and talents, throughout its history.
-Politicians, businessmen, authors, poets, lawyers, and professional librarians have served as the Librarian of Congress.
+The position of librarian of Congress has been held by candidates of different backgrounds, interests, and talents, throughout its history.
+Politicians, businessmen, authors, poets, lawyers, and professional librarians have served as the librarian of Congress.
 However, at various times there have been proposals for requirements for the position.
-In 1945, Carl Vitz, then president of the American Library Association, wrote a letter to the President of the United States regarding the position of Librarian of Congress, which had recently become vacant.
+In 1945, Carl Vitz, then president of the American Library Association, wrote a letter to the president of the United States regarding the position of librarian of Congress, which had recently become vacant.
 Vitz felt it necessary to recommend potential librarians.
 Vitz stated the position "requires a top-flight administrator, a statesman-like leader in the world of knowledge, and an expert in bringing together the materials of scholarship and organizing them for use—in short, a distinguished librarian".
 In 1989, Congressman Major Owens (D–NY) introduced a bill to set stricter requirements for who may be appointed.
 He argued appointed librarians need to have specialized training; the bill did not become law.

 List of librarians of Congress

+The following persons have served as the librarian of Congress: